 There are a number of factors that can potentially contribute to family rejection but more often they may include, sexual orientation (when one comes out and disclose their sexuality), divorce of parents, death of a parent and subsequent remarrying, discovery of familial infidelity, drug addiction etc.

-The popular Telenovela, The Queen (Mzansi Magic), had a recent plot that saw Brutus (Themba Ndaba) rejecting his son (Bhekumuzi) after discovering that he is gay.
+The popular Telenovela, The Queen (Mzansi Magic), had a recent plot that saw Brutus (played by Themba Ndaba) rejecting his son Bhekumuzi (played by Robert Mpisi) after discovering that he is gay.
 Not only did he disown him as his son but he went as far as pointing a gun at him and threaten to kill him.

 Rejection is a common phenomenon that is very difficult to accept and comprehend when one experiences it.
 It causes psychological distress and emotional pain because it is coupled with feelings of exclusion and feeling unaccepted.